sam-srivatsan/portfolio-samhita/docs/assignments/assignment-3.md

 wiref# Pitch
 ### GenSpeak: Bridging Generations Through Shared Stories and Cultures

-GenSpeak is designed to bring together family members and friends across generations, especially those separated by language or cultural differences.
-Aimed at multi-generational and immigrant families, GenSpeak goes beyond traditional social media by offering a platform that focuses on deep, meaningful connections.
-Unlike apps that divide users by demographic or language, GenSpeak empowers communication through intuitive design and multimedia tools like photos, videos, and voice memos.

-Key features include the **Cultural Celebration Calendar**, which highlights holidays and traditions across cultures and generations, and **Story Swap**, where users can share personal memories and cultural insights. **Language Mentor Match** pairs older and younger generations to teach each other their native languages, while the **Wisdom Wall** allows older users to share life lessons and advice in a community format.

-With seamless voice-to-text translation and interactive time capsules, GenSpeak ensures that everyone, regardless of age or language, can stay connected and engaged.
-It’s a tool not just for communication but for learning, collaboration, and preserving heritage across generations.
+GenSpeak brings family members and friends together across generations and languages.
+Tailored for multi-generational and immigrant families, GenSpeak fosters deep, meaningful communication by allowing users to share stories, traditions, and experiences in an intuitive environment.

+At the heart of GenSpeak are its Posts and Replies.
+Users can create posts from pre-made template conversation-starters that highlight cultural insights and personal memories, ensuring visibility is tailored to group membership.
+Conversations remain private and meaningful.
+Users can add replies to engage in discussions, creating dialogue within family groups.

+To ensure a secure experience, GenSpeak features robust Authentication and Session management.
+Users register and log in to create a personalized space, while active sessions maintain a seamless flow of interaction.

+The Cultural Celebration Calendar allows users to schedule and celebrate important events, integrating directly with posts and group discussions.
+Users can create events linked to their cultural traditions and invite family members, making it easy to stay connected and engaged.

+By emphasizing collaboration and connection, GenSpeak transforms how families communicate across generations.
 ---

 # Concepts